HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 In DL, we can do the similar normalization processes, not only data in input layer, but also in **hidden layers**.
 This is called **batch normalization** (BN) [[Manish Chablani]][Batch Normalization].
 BN can be implemented before and after activation.
 In the coursera DL class, Andrew suggested batch norm before applying to activation function.

-Given an intermediate hidden layer, we first normalize as
+Given an intermediate hidden layer, we first normalize as $\alpha$

 $$\mu = \frac{1}{n}\sum^{n}_{i=1} z_i, \ \sigma = \frac{1}{n}\sum^{n}_{i=1}(\mu-z_i)^2$$